fpsvogel/lectiohumana/about.md

 ### Who are you?

-{% include.contact text="Email me / See my reading / See my profile:" %}
+{% include contact.html text="Email me / See my reading / See my profile:" %}